vbchomp/about-me/README.md

 * Lab 3.
 The JS for Lab 03 went surprisingly better than I was thinking.
 When I needed help, the TA would start describing and I was able to remember part of the way to get to the solution.
 So overall, it did not take nearly as long as I was thinking it would, especially after thinking we were not to do any of the JS beforehand.
 I thought it would take about 6-7 hours and it only took maybe 5.

 * Lab 4.
 It was a little hard letting someone else run my code.
 I knew was my lines were and wanted to take over.
 However, I think if this were started as a group effort it might be more easy to let go a little.
 We worked more efficiently than I could have by myself and we seemed to complement each other with our knowledge.
 I definitely need more practice to allow someone control over my code, but I think this is the perfect venue for the practice.

+* Lab 5b.
+Deleting all the extraneous comments was a little difficult, as I had them in there for future if I had more time I would like to do these things.
+So taking them out was kind of admitting defeat that I ran out of time.
+I am sure that also happens in real life.